Coastal-Dynamics/.github/profile/README.md

 Welcome to the Coastal Dynamics organisation.
 This organisation supports a set of Coastal Dynamics Open Education tools developed at Delft University of Technology.
 The set consists of:

 1. [Coastal Dynamics Open Textbook](https://books.open.tudelft.nl/home/catalog/book/202);
-2. Coastal Codebook: supplementary jupyter notebooks providing interactive exercises with the Textbook;
+2. Coastal Codebook: supplementary Jupyter Notebooks providing interactive exercises with the Textbook;
 3. Coastal Quizbook: quizzes for each Chapter of the Textbook. **Soon these quizzes can be taken online, more information will follow**.

 The following public repositories are available: